-Entries must be in an official language of the United Nations that is not the entrant's first language or primary language of instruction in his or her primary or secondary education.
-Students must be full-time university student and must be 18 years of age or older by April 15, 2015.
+Entries must be in an official language of the United Nations that is not your first language and was not your principal language of instruction during your primary or secondary education.
+To enter, you must be a full-time university student and must be 18 years of age or older by April 15, 2015.
 Your participation must be sponsored by a Faculty Member or Authorized Representative at the university you are currently attending.

 |2014 Many Languages, One World Global Youth Forum||2014 Many Languages, One World Objective|